MEZZINE-1998/AppCloud/README.md

 - 1 - Front-end (designed using HTML)
 - 2 - Back-end (developed using Flask)
-- 3 - Deploy a web app on Google Kubernetes Engine.
+- 3 - Deploy the web app on Google Kubernetes Engine.